tanupoo/lorawan-ssas/README.md

 =======================================

 This is a super simple LoRaWAN AS (Application Server).

 It support the following features:
+- asyncio
 - receives a POST message containing a JSON-like message from a network server.
 - parses the application message and stores data into a database you specified.
+- WebSocket to communicate with a user's application.

 ## Requirements